 Claiming Tax credits for transit

 The Public Transit Tax Credit was eliminated in the 2017 federal budget.
-For the 2017 tax year, only public transit amounts paid up until July 2017 can be claimed.
 Visit the Canada Revenue Agency website for full details.

 Benefits of taking transit